 Famous Hotel: The Dolder Grand

 Away from the city centre, high on the hill with views over Lake Zurich, the Dolder Grand is one of Zurich’s most famous luxury hotels.
 It’s a hotel which is an experience in itself, a place I’d only consider for a very special occasion or if I found a particularly great deal.
-In this price range it’s not for everyone but if you’re looking for a special hotel and spa experience this is one to remember.
+In this price range, it’s not for everyone but if you’re looking for a special hotel and spa experience this is one to remember.
+I wouldn’t expect many people to stay here, I only mention it as an example of the kind of opulent luxury you can find in Switzerland plus it’s a hotel of historical significance.

 The Dolder Grand – it’s expensive but have a look anyway.